JustinMorgan/MEANSandbox/README.md

   - Server-side
   - Client-side
   - Angular controllers
-- Authentication
 - Cloud-based development
   - Cloud-based IDE
   - Cloud hosting for app and DB
   - CDNs
-- Jade view templates
-- SASS, LESS, and/or Stylus
 - Automation and package management
   - Building
   - Installing
   - Client-side dependency management
   - Bower, Yeoman, Grunt, Browserify, etc.
-- Code generation (generate API, client, and templates based on a given schema)

 Note that this is an experimental project, and very much a work in progress.
 It needs refactoring, bug fixes, and more automation.
 All these things are high priority and likely to improve soon. **Comments, suggestions, and pull requests are welcome.**